Shopify SEO: 12-Step Guide for Beginners

 Google search results for "wedding flowers vancouver"

-This helps you get in front of more people, earn more website traffic, and generate more sales.
+This helps you reach more people, increase website traffic, and generate more sales.

-This Shopify SEO guide will walk you through everything you need to do to get your store to rank (appear high up) in search engine results pages (SERPs).
+This Shopify SEO guide explains everything you need to do to get your store to rank higher in search engine results pages (SERPs).

 Let's begin with the basics.